-- a) There are 60 places in Reception. - b) Applications for places at the Academy will be made in accordance with the local authorities Coordinated Admission Scheme, as published on Bradford local authority's website and in the authority's "A guide for parents about admission arrangements for Primary Schools".
-Where the Academy receives more applications than places available, the oversubscription criteria will apply. - c) Applications must be made on the Common Application / Preference Form (CAF / CPF) provided by the local authorities by the stated deadline. - d) Children attending the Academy's nursery are not guaranteed a place in the reception class and parents must complete the CAF / CPF (as stated above) to apply for a place.
+- a) There are 134 places in Year 7. - b) Applications for places at the Academy will be made in accordance with the local authorities Coordinated Admission Scheme, as published on Bradford local authority's website and in the authority's "A guide for parents about admission arrangements for Secondary Schools".
+Where the Academy receives more applications than places available, the oversubscription criteria will apply. - c) Applications must be made on the Common Application / Preference Form (CAF / CPF) provided by the local authorities by the stated deadline.